HL7/fhir/guides/daf2/pages/_includes/daf-core-resultobs-intro.md

    -  providing both a local system codes and a LOINC code that it map to
    -  providing a more specific category codes such as "chemistry', SNOMED CT concepts, or system specific codes in addition to the "laboratory" category code.
 * If there is no result then you have to supply a reason unless Observation is being used to group other results then there is no value.
 Instead, it includes composite values or references to other Observations
-* Additional elements from [DAF Observation Profile](daf-Observation.html) may be present.

  [SNOMED CT]: http://snomed.info/sct
   [Observation Value Absent Reason]: http://hl7-fhir.github.io/valueset-observation-valueabsentreason.html